Jovana114/HungarianMethod/README.md

 # HungarianMethod

-Hungarian method for solving assignment problems.
+Hungarian method for solving assignment problem.
+Written in Python with GUI made with Tkinter.
 Implementation of simplex method.